-On the basis of the penetration tests, the evaluators have actually found that no attack scenario with potential Enhanced-Basic can be completed successfully in the operating environment of the TOE as a whole.
+On the basis of the penetration tests, the evaluators have actually found that no attack scenario with potential High can be completed successfully in the operating environment of the TOE as a whole.
 Therefore, none of the previously identified potential vulnerabilities can be exploited effectively.
-They have not identified residual vulnerabilities, i.e. vulnerabilities that, although not exploitable in the operating environment of the TOE, could only be exploited by an attacker with attack potential higher than Enhanced-Basic.
+They have not identified residual vulnerabilities, i.e. vulnerabilities that, although not exploitable in the operating environment of the TOE, could be exploited only by an attacker with attack potential beyond High.